rishops/planventure/planventure-api/PROMPTS.md

 ### Commit Final Changes

-Use Source Control with Copilot to create your final commit.
+Use Source Control with Gemini Code Assist to create your final commit.

 ### Create README

-Ask Copilot to write a comprehensive README for your API project.
+Ask Gemini Code Assist to write a comprehensive README for your API project.

 ## Common Issues and Solutions